pyenv/pyenv-virtualenv/README.md

 [![Build Status](https://travis-ci.org/yyuu/pyenv-virtualenv.png)](https://travis-ci.org/yyuu/pyenv-virtualenv)

-pyenv-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides a `pyenv virtualenv` command to create virtualenv for Python on UNIX-like systems.
+pyenv-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides a `pyenv virtualenv` command to create virtualenvs for Python on UNIX-like systems.

-(NOTICE: If you are an existing user of [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper) and you love it, [pyenv-virtualenvwrapper](https://github.com/yyuu/pyenv-virtualenvwrapper) may help you to manage your virtualenvs.)
+(NOTICE: If you are an existing user of [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper) and you love it, [pyenv-virtualenvwrapper](https://github.com/yyuu/pyenv-virtualenvwrapper) may help you (additionally) to manage your virtualenvs.)

 ## Installation

 ### Installing as a pyenv plugin

 This will install the latest development version of pyenv-virtualenv into the `~/.pyenv/plugins/pyenv-virtualenv` directory.

 **Important note:**  If you installed pyenv into a non-standard directory, make sure that you clone this repo into the 'plugins' directory of wherever you installed into.

 From inside that directory you can:
  - Check out a specific release tag.
  - Get the latest development release by running `git pull` to download the latest changes.

 1. **Check out pyenv-virtualenv into plugin directory**